powerhousepro69/videoinfox/readme.md

 ### To use Play Clipboard:

 #### Copy a local file including full path to the clipboard and press  enter  to verify the file is valid.
+The p to Play Clipboard.
 #### Then  p  to Play Clipboard.

 #### Copy a video url to the clipboard and press  enter  to verify the url is valid.